-I had this review mostly written, and then realized there was some introductory statements I wanted to make.
+I had this review mostly written and then realized there were some introductory statements I wanted to make.

 And then the other I was seriously looking at was Math U See, well I had a friend who was using it, and she LOVES it.
 She hates math and loves this one.
 Her sons loved it, and liked watching the videos.
 And I got to look at the actual stuff.
 That’s a big deal for me because anything can look good if you don’t actually look at the materials.
 But, this I got to look at the stuff.

-So, here’s what you get when you buy Math U See, each part is sold separately, but this is what you would need for the Kindergarten level.
+Each part of Math U See is sold separately, but this is what you would need for the Kindergarten level.
 Man, I’m not spelling well today.
 I’ve had to go back and correct two words, that’s sad.

-First thing you get is a set of blocks.
-This is the starter set.
+The first thing you should buy is a set of blocks.
+This is the starter set in the picture.
 It comes with 20 tens, 4 hundreds, 4 each of 2-9, and then 24 ones.
-I like the fact that you can double check if you have everything by looking at if it’s all built up right.
+I like the fact that you can double-check if you have everything by looking at if it’s all built up right.
 I can just look at it in the box and say “we’re missing a one, everyone look for a green piece.”

-They really emphasize doing lots of hands on stuff.
+They really emphasize hands-on learning.
 And for my kids right now it’s just perfect for where they are.
 They love to sit there and count out the ones they need to make five.
 So far I’ve only had them working with ones in their lessons.
-Later on they’ll use the color coded blocks that are 3 units long, or so on.
+Later on, they’ll use the color-coded blocks that are 3 units long, and so on.